OfficeDev/TeamsAppCamp1/Labs/Labs-A/Lab-A03.md

 #### Step 2: Upload the app package

-In the Teams web or desktop UI, click "Apps" in the sidebar 1️⃣, then "Manage your apps" 2️⃣.
+In the Teams web or desktop UI, select "Apps" in the sidebar 1️⃣, then "Manage your apps" 2️⃣.
 At this point you have three choices:

 * Upload a custom app (upload the app for yourself or a specific team or group chat) - this only appears if you have enabled "Upload custom apps" in your setup policy; this was a step in the previous lab
 * Upload an app to your org's app catalog (upload the app for use within your organization) - this only appears if you are a tenant administrator